Roxalis/roxalis.github.io/_posts/2017-06-11-the-precision-game.md

 ## The Precision Game

 From in-vivo study to in-vitro test:
-I’m on a quest to seek and aim for the hit
+I’m on a quest to aim for the hit
 &#8212; a multitude.

 No lord in white will help.